 - High-quality seed (click here for a list of my favorite seed suppliers)

-- Seed Starting Guide (printable below)
+- Seed Starting Journal or Guide (free printable below)

-- Seed Starting Tracker (printable below)
+- Seed Starting Tracker (free printable below)

 - Potting soil

 - Or plastic cell packs, trays and domes

 - Clear humidity domes

 - Seed dispenser (optional for tiny seeds)